Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 Wedding caterers are not cheap.
 In Europe, the typical wedding caterer offers canapes for the wedding cocktails, a 3-course meal for the wedding dinner, and a cheese or charcuterie board for the late evening.
 Expect to spend a minimum of US$100 per person on food (excluding alcoholic drinks).

-A charming (but more casual) alternative to having a wedding caterer are food trucks.
-In France, there are a lot of food trucks that serve paella or crepes, for example.
+Food trucks are a charming (but more casual) alternative to hiring a wedding caterer.
+In France, for example, many food trucks serve paella or crepes.
 In Italy, plenty of food trucks serve excellent pizza or pasta.

 To find food trucks, visit a market and speak to the vendors on the spot.
 Many are open to catering for your wedding or can point you to other vendors who might be available (don’t leave finding food trucks to the last minute, however).
 Again, you are better off and get cheaper rates if requesting a food truck on a weekday.

-There are official celebrants in France and Italy, but they usually charge dearly for their services.
+There are official celebrants and officiants in France and Italy, but they usually charge dearly for their services.
 Instead of choosing an official celebrant, we recommend asking a friend or family member to be your celebrant instead.
-This adds a more personal touch to your ceremony (and is cheaper).
+This adds a more personal touch to your ceremony and saves you money.

 7. Take Charge of Your Decorations and Flowers